Available in Classic and VPC

 Enable in the bucket creation step

-In Step 2 of bucket creation, Select whether to enable bucket versioning under Manage settings > Bucket versioning.
+In Step 2 of bucket creation, Select whether to enable bucket version management under Manage settings > Bucket version management.

 - Select the bucket from the bucket list and click

-in the Bucket versioning component. - Select Enable in the bucket versioning popup.
+in the Bucket version management area. - Select Enable in the bucket version management popup.

 - Click [Apply].

-- Once the bucket versioning feature is enabled, you cannot disable it again, but only pause it.
-Pausing the bucket versioning feature stops the creation of new versions of objects and reserves existing object versions.
+- Once the bucket version management feature is enabled, you cannot disable it again, but only pause it.
+Pausing the bucket version management feature stops the creation of new versions of objects and reserves existing object versions.

-- If you use the bucket versioning feature, the features to delete buckets and delete folders, including sub-objects, are limited in the console.
+- If you enable the bucket version management feature, the features to Delete bucket and delete folders, including sub-objects, are limited in the console.
 To delete a bucket or folder, set the Show version button at the top of the object management list to ON, then manually delete all versions of the objects beneath it.

 - For more information about how to manage version, see Manage object.